-4. The cost of electrical inspection services should be supported by permit and inspection fees paid directly by builders and electrical contractors.
-The cost of this vital public safety function should not be paid indirectly out of general funds, because this makes it vulnerable to fiscal cycles experienced by state and local governments.
+4. The cost of electrical inspection services should be supported by permit and inspection fees paid directly by owners, builders, and electrical contractors.
+The cost of this vital public safety function should not be paid indirectly out of general funds, as this makes inspection services funding vulnerable to fiscal cycles experienced by state and local governments.
 By the same token, revenues from electrical permit and inspection fees should be used only to provide and maintain a strong, professional electrical inspection function that protects public safety.
 They should not be regarded as a source of general public revenue.

-5. NECA believes that electrical inspectors should be trained electricians with at least five years practical field experience in electrical construction, and that they should be licensed or certified by a nationally recognized organization such as the International Association of Electrical Inspectors (IAEI) and the International Code Council (ICC).
-NECA also believes that such certification or equivalent credentials should include mandatory continuing education for renewal processes as new NEC editions are published.
+5. NECA believes that electrical inspectors should be trained, and preferably former electricians, with at least five years practical field experience in electrical construction, and that they should be licensed or certified by a nationally recognized or accredited certifying organization such as the International Association of Electrical Inspectors (IAEI) and the International Code Council (ICC).
+NECA also believes that such certification or equivalent credentials should include mandatory continuing education for renewal processes as new NEC® editions are published.
 Only persons with substantial National Electrical Code® knowledge and experience, which has been verified by an independent agency, should be entrusted with performing this important public safety function.
-NECA also believes that electrical inspection jurisdictions should follow all practices and requirements outlined in NFPA 1078 Standard for Electrical Inspector Professional Qualifications.
+NECA also believes that electrical inspection jurisdictions should follow all practices and requirements outlined in NFPA 1078, Standard for Electrical Inspector Professional Qualifications.

 6. NECA members are progressive and are continuously implementing effective improvements to their operations to promote safety, productivity, and profitability.
 To that end, the association encourages inspection jurisdictions to recognize prefabrication processes and to coordinate off-site inspection and approval processes in a cooperative fashion that reduces delays and downtime on projects.
 The association also recognizes that remote inspections are becoming common in the industry and encourages inspection jurisdictions to foster continuous coordination between inspectors and contractors as these newer technologies are deployed.
 Inspection jurisdictions should utilize the latest technologies to enhance the services they provide their customers.
 (Adopted Oct.
 25, 1997)

 (Revised Oct.3, 2015, Oct.
 7, 2017, Sept.
 14, 2019, Oct.
-9, 2021)
+9, 2021, Sept.
+29, 2023)